ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 If you want to change existing server priority, add it to `joining` with target priority.
 Server host, port, and type must be equal to existing server configuration.

+Servers are added and removed in order of appearance in `joining` and `leaving`.
+All updates from `joining` are processed before updates from `leaving`.

 There are some caveats in Keeper reconfiguration implementation:

 - Only incremental reconfiguration is supported.
 Requests with non-empty `new_members` are declined.